karagos/chat-stream-studio-gif-creator/README.md

 ## What it does

-Chat Stream Studio lets you animate a realistic AI chat conversation — complete with streaming text effects, thinking indicators, and custom branding — and export it as a GIF ready to post on LinkedIn.
+Chat Stream Studio lets you animate a realistic AI chat conversation — complete with streaming text effects, thinking indicators, and custom branding — and export it as a GIF ready to post on Social Media.

 ## Requirements